What attracts fruit flies and how to prevent them from coming back

 So how do you know that the insects you are trying to get rid of are actually fruit flies?

 This is a very important question!
-In order to make sure you prevent the insects from coming back again, you first need to know what species you are dealing with.
+To make sure you prevent the insects from coming back again, you first need to know what species you are dealing with.

 Here is a common example: